 Campus scholarships are awarded to eligible students on the basis of academic promise, leadership qualities, community service and financial need.
-This year, new and returning students at the New Kensington campus earned a total of $293,000 in scholarship money.
-The campus has 50 scholarship endowments, annual gifts and program awards that funded 183 students this year with an average award of $2,000 per student
+This year, new and returning students at the New Kensington campus earned a total of $539,000 in scholarship money, $304,000 from private donors and $234,000 from the University.
+The campus has 54 scholarship endowments, annual gifts and program awards that funded 225 students this year with an average award of $2,400 per student.

 Campus Life: More than 25 clubs and social organizations; On-campus cultural and entertainment events

-Athletics: Seven varsity sports: men's soccer, wrestling, men’s basketball, women’s volleyball, softball, men's and women's golf; coed cheerleading.
+Athletics: Eight varsity sports: men's soccer, wrestling, men’s basketball, women’s volleyball, baseball, softball, men's and women's golf; coed cheerleading.
 Four club sports, Nine intramural sports

 Brief History of the Campus

-The first two years of more than 160 Penn State baccalaureate majors can be obtained at Penn State New Kensington.
+The first two years of more than 160 Penn State baccalaureate majors can be obtained at the campus.

 • Biomedical Engineering Technology